-Access to information, public participation in decision-making and independent judiciary in environmental matters; all of these have the governments of EU member states, along with candidate countries and post-Soviet states promised to protect. a.
-However, space for the civil society is shrinking in many countries and citizens are unable to attain justice, shadow reports of non-governmental organizations say.
+Access to information, public participation in decision-making, and independent judiciary in environmental matters; all of these have the governments of EU member states, along with candidate countries, and post-Soviet states promised to protect.
+However, space for the civil society is shrinking in many countries.
+Citizens are unable to attain justice according to the shadow reports from non-governmental organizations.

 “In post-Soviet countries and the Western Balkans, many citizens’ rights remain on paper only.
 The laws often read progressive, but in reality, state authorities hide information and data, discourage the public from participating in decision-making, and justice is unenforceable.
-Legal protection in the EU is much stronger, but in some countries we can observe large cuts of citizens’ rights in legislative procedures,” explains Martin Skalsky, an expert on public participation from Arnika, a Prague based non-governmental organization, which coordinated the preparation of the situation analysis in Bosnia and Herzegovina, Belarus, Kazakhstan and the Czech republic.
+Legal protection in the EU is much stronger, but in some countries, we can observe large cuts of citizens’ rights in legislative procedures,” explains Martin Skalsky, an expert on public participation from Arnika, a Prague based non-governmental organization, which coordinated the preparation of this situation's analysis in countries such as Bosnia and Herzegovina, Belarus, Kazakhstan, and the Czech Republic.

 What will Budva bring

-The non-governmental organizations present their analysis at the 6th Meeting of the Parties to the Aarhus Convention, taking place from 11 till 15 September in Budva, Montenegro.
-The shadow reports show that the reality is often shockingly different from what is written on paper.
-Environmental NGOs have wide experience from solving particular cases and are in touch with local communities, so their evaluation mirrors the issues that ordinary citizens are facing.
-They request the governments to keep their promise and secure democratic space for decision-making on environmental issues.
+The non-governmental organizations present their analysis at the 6th Meeting of the Parties to the Aarhus Convention which is scheduled from 11 - 15 September in Budva, Montenegro.
+The shadow reports show that the reality is often shockingly different from what is written into laws technically.
+Environmental NGOs have wide experience from solving particular cases and are in touch with local communities, so their evaluation mirrors the issues that ordinary citizens face.
+They request that the governments keep their promise and secure democratic space for citizens in decision-making regarding environmental issues.

 All published shadow reports can be found on our website or downloaded from UNECE